 This is a critical task as it allows an administrator to properly segment both user privileges and network traffic.

 After locating the sensitive data spread across the infrastructure, the next step is to understand the intent of that data.
 If one doesn’t know this about their data, they can’t effectively defend it.

 It is suggested to use automation to discover the flow of business-critical data in IT environments to save time and effort.
 Automated discovery tools can help answer the following questions –

 - What is the purpose of that flow?

 - What application is said to flow serving?

-In order to control and limit admin access, it’s imperative to gain contextual insight into how traffic flows across the network.
-Documenting how certain resources interact allows one to properly implement controls and help protect data rather than hindering the business.
-With the right tools, one can start to understand which flows need to be allowed.
+To control and limit admin access, it’s imperative to gain contextual insight into how traffic flows across the network.
+Documenting how specific resources interact allows one to properly implement controls and help protect data rather than hinder the business.
+One can understand which flows need to be permitted with the right tools.